The Brothers of Brass has its roots in the chance meeting and collaboration of two street performers on The 16th Street Mall in Denver, Colorado.

 All of this led to the eventual meeting of the two street performers one day in April of 2015 when they both set out busk on The 16th Street mall.
 Armando heard Khalil’s tuba from down the street and approached them hoping to add some much needed bass to his sound.
 They ended up playing together and Khalil took his new friends to busk at the egress at the nearby Denver Center for the Performing Arts.
 Armando was astounded at how much money they made so quickly, it had never occured to Armando and his group to try to busk event let outs.
 The two groups collaborated whenever Khalil and the Brothers of Brass were in Denver over the next year and a half.
 At the end of the summer of 2016 David Williams, the original trumpet player in Brothers of Brass, left to join the U.S. Marines.
 At this point Khalil recruited Armando and Jake to play in Brothers of Brass, which marked a new era of the band but we opted to keep the name.

 That weekend at the end of summer 2016 also happened to be the annual run of Phish concerts at Dick’s Sporting Goods Park in Denver (Commerce City).
 Jake suggested they try to play the egress of those shows and it was a very good busk!
 It was so good that they traveled the next two summers following Phish and other large jam bands from coast to coast, igniting raging impromptu dance parties everywhere they went.

-Since then The Brothers of Brass have grown to be a full sized brass band: adding Matt Rossman, Sean Bocinsky, and Christopher “Biscuit” Henry on trumpets, Ethan Harris and Scott Flynn on Trombones, and K. R. Azad on Bass Drum with Jake Herman playing Snare Drum.
+Since then The Brothers of Brass have grown to be a full sized brass band: adding Matt Rossman, and Christopher “Biscuit” Henry on trumpets, Scott Flynn on Trombone, and K. R. Azad on Bass Drum with Jake Herman playing Snare Drum.